sigmaSd/ipc-spy/README.md

 - `deno run -A boss.ts` => prints a list of currently spyied on executables
 - `deno run -A boss.ts $target` => spys on target
 - `deno run -A boss.ts restore $target` => restore the original target
+- `prox.ts` location can be specified with `PROX` environment variable